 - Include additional files and subfolders from the same folder.
 Some software that uses Windows Installer requires supporting files.
-These are typically found in the same folder as the installation files.
+These must be located in the same folder as the installation file.
 Select this option if you also want to deploy these supporting files.

 For example, if you want to publish an app named Application.msi to Intune, the page would look like this:

 This installation type uses some of your cloud storage space.

 On the Software description page, configure the following.

 Depending on the installer file that you are using, some of these values might have been automatically entered, or they might not appear.

 - Publisher.
 Enter the name of the publisher of the app.

 - Name.
 Enter the name of the app as it will be displayed in the company portal.